hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 Run Maven once, using `mvn clean` to make sure the `pom.xml` file is correctly formed.

-## Part 2 &mdash; Create a Table and Generate the Persistence Code
+## Part 2 &mdash; Creating a Table and Generating the Persistence Code

 In this section we create a table in the database and we generate the persistence code for Spring Boot.

-### Creating a Table in the Database
+### Create a Table in the Database

 At this point we'll need a database.
 We'll assume the database, schema, and permissions are ready to be used, and that we know the connection details to it.